Oculus Go has arrived: Facebook's portable VR system breaks the $200 barrier

 After years of watching companies and developers toil in search of a killer app to sell people on VR, he realized that watching normal TV and movies on a simulated movie screen in VR was the answer.

 "I was smacking my head, I'm like 'OK, of course, why not watch it in VR?" he said.
 At first he didn't understand why this phenomenon was happening.
-But then he remembered that streaming video was already huge on pretty much every screen in our lives (remember Apple pitched the original iPhone as a YouTube watching device?).
+But then he remembered that streaming video was already huge on pretty much every screen in our lives.
+(Remember: Apple pitched the original iPhone as a YouTube watching device.)
 Why not with VR too, where you can simulate a massive theater screen, making it all that much more compelling?
-"It's really that simple."

-Now, Facebook's Oculus VR division is following suit, writing apps that might finally sell you on getting a headset by giving you what it says is even better ways to watch a traditional movie or TV show.
+Now, Facebook's Oculus VR division is following suit, writing apps that might finally sell you on getting a headset so that you can get what the company says are even better ways to watch a traditional movie or TV show.

-The company's developing a trio of apps, called Oculus Gallery, Oculus TV and Oculus Venues, designed to turn your headset into the device of choice to watch shows and movies, look at photos and tune into concerts and sports.
+The company is developing a trio of apps -- Oculus Gallery, Oculus TV and Oculus Venues -- designed to turn your headset into the device of choice to watch shows and movies, look at photos and tune into concerts and sports.
 They were announced alongside the launch of the company's newer, cheaper $199 headset called Oculus Go, which is available for purchase Tuesday.

 It may seem odd that after years of searching for a must-have game or app that would convince people they need a headset, Oculus' latest answer boils down to a better way to watch TV and movies.
-But it's something people asked for in survey after survey as the company researched what people wanted more of in VR.
+But it's something people asked for in survey after survey as the company researched what people wanted from VR.

 "This is one thing that people have told us loud and clear," said Madhu Muthukumar who's helping head up the team building software for Oculus.
 Watching TV and movies "is a really big thing that people want to do and it's the thing that they're clamoring for more of."